THE STORY OF

 boring, and nonlinear.
 The important introduction of Fred and

-drug usage seems to be the only thing that kept this recording from being
+drug usage seems to be the only things that kept this recording from being

 erased from history.
 It was recorded over one of the Lafayette recordings